slab/quill/docs/docs/api/contents.md

 ### pasteHTML

 Inserts content into editor at a given index from an HTML snippet.
-The snippet is interpretted and cleaned by the [clipboard](/docs/modules/clipboard/) before being inserted into Quill.
+The snippet is interpreted and cleaned by the [clipboard](/docs/modules/clipboard/) before being inserted into Quill.
 If no insertion index is provided, the entire editor contents will be overwritten.
 [Source](/docs/api/#events) may be `"user"`, `"api"`, or `"silent"`.

 **Methods**